jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/requests-when-hired.md

 Also, I like many of the ideas being espoused by [libertarians](https://blog.acton.org/archives/97660-living-in-tension-as-a-libertarian-christian.html), who likes freedom so much.
 That's another thing I can give as evidence that I don't have an autocratic kind of attitude towards other people.

-I can do some compromises if needed, or turn from my initial decisions when I discover that they are wrong.
+I can do compromises if needed; or turn from my initial decisions when I discover that they are wrong.

+And I know of [Kent Beck's "Implementors rule"](https://medium.com/@kentbeck_7670/software-design-is-human-relationships-part-3-of-3-changers-changers-20eeac7846e0):

+> The Implementor’s Rule is that implementors rule.
+If you can’t agree and you don’t want to work together, agree a scope and whoever cares most goes and works within that scope.

 </div>